The Purpose of the Governing Body

 There is more information and current governance information on the Finance and Legal page of the website.

-If you would like to contact the Chair of Governors, please do so by writing to Mr T Manson – Chair of Governors, c/o Beverley Grammar School, Queensgate, Beverley, East Yorkshire HU17 8NF.
+If you would like to contact the Chair of Governors, please do so by writing to Mrs Louise Barrett – Chair of Governors, c/o Beverley Grammar School, Queensgate, Beverley, East Yorkshire HU17 8NF.
 Please ensure that you mark the envelope ‘Private & Confidential‘.

 Find out more about the Governors on the Meet the Governors page.